 Unlike the customer journey that is measured end to end, the customer lifecycle is ongoing in nature.
 And while customers may drop out, they might also cycle back in at some point in the future.

-That’s why understanding the customer lifecycle, how customers cycle through it, and what happens at different stages, can make or break your overall customer experience.
+That’s why understanding the customer lifecycle – and how to manage and improve it – can make or break your overall customer experience.

 During the awareness stage, customers become, well, aware of your company or brand.
 This can happen in a variety of ways, including reading an article or blog post about you, seeing you mentioned on social media, catching an ad or commercial online or on TV, hearing a friend recommend your products or services, and so on.

-As with any first impression, it’s important that a customer feels positive or intrigued by what your company has to offer – enough so that you’ve captured their attention and they move on to stage two.
+As with any first impression, it’s important that a customer feels positive or intrigued by what your company has to offer – enough so that you’ve captured their attention and they move on to the next stage.

-Survey tip: When a potential customer signs up for your newsletter or signs up for an account, send a quick customer email survey with Additional Questions to gather key data on how they found you and use the information to make strategic updates to your marketing outreach.
+TIP: When a potential customer signs up for your newsletter or signs up for an account, send a quick email survey with Additional Questions to gather key data on how they found you and use the information to make strategic updates to your marketing outreach.

 In the second stage of the customer lifecycle, customers start to consider what you have to offer versus other companies or brands.
 Does your product or service meet their needs?
 Does it fit into their budget?